 Companies and organisations are partly re-interpreting their core mission, products and services.
 What does that mean for metrology?
 How should the metrology landscape be adapted to these challenges?
 What is required for metrology to drive the change towards the digital age given its long history in providing confidence and trust in data?
 What is expected by economy and industry from CIPM, OIML, RMOs and NMIs?
 How will metrological services look like in the future?

-This round table will try to answer the numerous questions arising around these new challenges with experts of the domain and various stake holders.
+This round table will try to answer the many questions that arise in the face of these new challenges, in the presence of experts in the field and various key players.

 Health has become a major issue for our societies.
 In this context, research in metrology is intensifying, in particular on chronic and neurodegenerative diseases, epidemics, etc. Likewise, the European regulatory framework imposes new compliance rules on medical devices and in vitro diagnostics.